A Step-by-Step Guide to the Vulnerability Management Process [+ Policy Template]

 Vulnerability management policy template

 A vulnerability management policy defines an approach for vulnerability management to reduce system risks and processes to incorporate security controls.
-Use this template to get started and customize it to fit your organization's unique needs and vulnerabilities.
+Download the template to accelerate the creation of your own vulnerability management policy and build a stronger, more secure foundation for your cybersecurity program.

 How to automate vulnerability management